OctopusDeploy/blog/blog/2020-11/shaping-config-as-code/index.md

 ### Commit messages when saving

-Keeping with the _expose Git concepts_ principle, when configuration-as-code is enabled for a project, we have relabeled the `Save` buttons as `Commit`.
+Keeping with the _expose Git concepts_ principle, when Config as Code is enabled for a project, we have relabeled the `Save` buttons as `Commit`.

 ![Commit button](commit-button.png "width=500")